vtsai881/vtsai881.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi I'm Valerie!
-I am an incoming Neuroscience PhD Student at Stanford University.
-I am interested in using computational modeling and closed-loop optogenetics to understand how social behaviors are structured and orchestrated by genes, neural circuits, modulatory systems, sensory cues, and motor sequences.
+Hi, I'm Valerie!
+I am an incoming Neuroscience PhD Student at Stanford University interested in using computational modeling and closed-loop optogenetics to understand how social behaviors are structured and orchestrated by genes, neural circuits, modulatory systems, sensory cues, and motor sequences.

 I did my undergrad at the University of Washington, where I earned a BS in Neuroscience and a Minor in English.
 I conducted an honors thesis with Dr. Sam Golden where I used deep and machine learning to quantitatively phenotype the behavioral sequences and whole-brain cfos ensembles underlying maladaptive aggression.